Early Years of Marriage

 “52 Creative Ideas to Make Your Marriage Fun”

-Love for a Lifetime by Dr. James Dobson
+Love for a Lifetime by Dr. James Dobson (not currently available through Focus on the Family)

 Written for the engaged and newly married, find fundamentals of a Christian marriage and keys to an enduring relationship.